Lukastq/task_applover/README.md

 # applover

-Simple app with login and success scren.
+Simple app with login and success screen.

 ## Setup